shivamkumar24/ChatApp/README.md

-# This Chat Application is build for learn and practice on Socket.io
+# This Chat Application is build for learn and practice on Socket.io library